codexgq/startbootstrap-creative-codexgq/README.md

 [startbootstrap-creative-codexgq](https://github.com/codexgq/startbootstrap-creative-codexgq) is a one page, creative website theme built with [Bootstrap](https://getbootstrap.com/) originally created by [Start Bootstrap](https://startbootstrap.com/) forked by [codexgq](https://codex.gq/).

 startbootstrap-creative-codexgq is an official fork of the [Creative](https://github.com/StartBootstrap/startbootstrap-creative) theme by Start Bootstrap.
-It is based on the Creative ver.
-7.0.5 and a stable LTS version.
+It is originally based on the Creative ver.
+7.0.5 and a rolling release version.

 This fork is SEO friendly, multilingual, and has its own features.
 It also has some custom CSS and JS, and minor changes in UI & UX.

 Custom Implementation:

-Progressive Web Application
+- Progressive Web Application
-Application Cache
+- Application Cache
-HTML5 Link Prefetch
+- HTML5 Link Prefetch
-Include Content
+- Include Content
-Lazy-loading
+- Lazy-loading
-Prevent Frame
+- Prevent Frame
-Extended Meta Data for SEO and responsive browsing experience Schema.org (JSON-LD and microdata)
+- Extended Meta Data for SEO and responsive browsing experience
+- Schema.org (JSON-LD and microdata)
-Dublin Core
+- Dublin Core
-Multilingual
+- Multilingual
-Offline
+- Offline
-Minor changes in UI & UX
+- Minor changes in UI & UX

 It has no SimpleLightbox on board.
 Meanwhile it is supported in the Core Theme JavaScript still and can easily be deployed.